pablodav/burp_server_reports/README.md

 ===========

 Python3.4+
-pip install to install requirements listed in setup.py and also in requirements.exe
+pip install to install requirements listed in setup.py and also in requirements.txt

 Install
 ======